(Disclosure: Some of the links below may be affiliate links)

 Here is the same graph with the Efficient Frontier drawn (forgive my drawing!):

-So, you will need to pick a portfolio on this line with a given amount of risk.
+So, you must pick a portfolio on this line with a given amount of risk.
 It is interesting in this example that you can get very low volatility for about 10% of returns.
 But if you want 15% of returns, you will triple your volatility.

 With this theory, there is an optimal portfolio for each given amount of risk.

 Issues with the theory

 Since its inception in the 1950s, there have been some people that have found issues with the theory.

 One of the main issues with the theory is that it focuses on variance.
 The theory focuses on minimizing the variance.
 But in practice, people do not care about variance.
 People care about maximum drawdown.
 For instance, people are not bothered when one of their shares goes up by 30%, even though this has a significant variance.
 On the other hand, people care a lot when their portfolio goes down by 30%.
 People want to minimize drawdown, not variance.

 Another obvious issue is that the entire model rests on predicted values for the stock market.
 And there is no way to very accurately predict them in the long term.
 So, people mostly use historical data to get these values and decide on the portfolio.
-And sometimes, they adapt these values for the guessed future.
+And sometimes, they change these values for the guessed future.
 But all the decisions rest on variables currently unknown.

-The MPT will find the optimal portfolio for the amount of risk wanted by the client.
+The MPT will find the optimal portfolio for the amount of risk the client wants.
 And the asset classes are generally chosen by the client.
 But the problem with this choice is that investors are heavily biased.
-So the optimal portfolio is heavily tied to what the customer wants, not necessarily to what the customer needs.
+So the optimal portfolio is heavily tied to what the customer wants, not necessarily the customer’s needs.

 Finally, in practice, exceptional (non-average) events happen much more often than the theory assumes.
 It is not uncommon to get higher-than-average returns or higher-than-average losses.
 These events do not fit well within the Modern Portfolio Theory.